-Born and educated in England with a career in nursing, Jenny has lived in Farmington, NM since 1982.
-She has been a Certified Academic Language Therapist for over 25 years, and is a Qualified Instructor for the Multisensory Language Training Institute of New Mexico (MLTI of NM).
+Jenny Coffey, Farmington, was born and educated in England with a career in nursing, and has lived in Farmington, NM since 1982.
+She has been a Certified Academic Language Therapist for over 25 years, and is Qualified Instructor for the Multisensory Language Training Institute of New Mexico (MLTI of NM).
 A member of IDA since 1985, Jenny retired as a board member of SWIDA after 13 years.
 Advisement area: SWIDA history, expertise in dyslexia therapy.

-Douglas Cox, Albuquerque.
-Doug recently retired and is an experienced Certified Public Accountant.
+Douglas Cox, Albuquerque, recently retired and is an experienced Certified Public Accountant.
 He has served on several boards (ARCA, NMACI, NMSCPA) as a committee chair as well as a treasurer.
 He is currently serving on the Budget Committee.
 Advisement area: Financial planning and accounting.

-The key founding member of SWIDA (formerly the NM Branch of the Orton Dyslexia Society), Sandra is the founder and director of the Multisensory Language Training Institute of NM, and a current Board Member of the International Multisensory Structured Language Education Council (IMSLEC).
+Sandra Dillon, Albuquerque, is the key founding member of SWIDA (formerly the NM Branch of the Orton Dyslexia Society).
+Sandra is the founder and director of the Multisensory Language Training Institute of NM, and a current Board Member of the International Multisensory Structured Language Education Council (IMSLEC).
 She has served as a branch president.
 Advisement area: SWIDA history, Professional Ethics, national guidelines, expertise in the area of dyslexia and dyslexia therapy.